cheprasov/php-simple-profiler/README.md

 SimpleProfiler v2.0.0 for PHP >= 5.5
 =========

-It helps to add profiler to your php-project easy.
+The SimpleProfiler is a tool for automatic analysis of code.
+Or, you just using simple tools like Timer and Counters.

 ##### Features:
-- Easy to implement.
+- Easy to connect to a project if you want of automatic analysis of your code.
 - Has 'counter' and 'timer' tools.
 - Has grouping for compare elements.
 - Support anonymous function.
 - Written on PHP.

-### 1. How to add the profiler to you project
+### 1. How to add the profiler to you project for automatic analysis of code
+Note.
+You can use profiler tools like 'counter' and 'timer' without this step.

 All you need is open your 'autoload' function, and use the profiler's function for loading class.